LidaWangPSU/Lida/index.md

 <a href="https://www.sustech.edu.cn/en//" target="_blank"> Southern University of Science and Technology</a> advised by Prof. Guoliang Tian.

 ## Research Interests
-- Functional Genomics: Explore the causal relationships between various omics data (such as transcriptomics, proteomics, and epigenetics) and human diseases.
+- Functional Genomics: Explore the causal relationships between multi-omics data (transcriptomics, proteomics, and epigenetics) and human diseases.
 - Statistical Genetics: Assess the associations between genetic variants and human traits and predict disease risk.
 - Data Science: Develop and apply machine learning and deep learning models to analyze large-scale datasets and enhance the accuracy of predictive models.

 ## Awards and honors